30th Infantry Division (United States): Combat chronicle

-After a rest period, the 30th Division eliminated an enemy salient northeast of Aachen on 16 November, pushed through Alsdorf to the Inde River on 28 November, and then moved to rest areas.
+After a rest period, the 30th Division eliminated an enemy salient northeast of Aachen on 16 November, pushed to the Inde River at Inden/Altdorf on 28 November, and then moved to rest areas.
 On 17 December the division rushed south to the Malmedy-Stavelot area to help block the powerful enemy drive in the Battle of the Bulge—the Germans's last attempt to win a decisive victory over the Western Allies.
 Again the division met the 1st SS Division, and again broke the spearhead of their assault.
 The 30th Division launched a counterattack on 13 January 1945 and reached a point 2 miles south of St. Vith, Belgium on 26 January, before leaving the battle and moving to an assembly area near Lierneux on 27 January, and to another near Aachen to prepare for attack deeper into the western edge of Germany at the Roer River.
 The Roer was crossed on 23 February 1945, near Jülich.

 The 30th moved back for training and rehabilitation on 3 March, and on 24 March made its assault crossing of the Rhine.
 It pursued the enemy across Germany, mopping up enemy pockets of resistance, took Hamelin on 7 April, Braunschweig on 12 April, and helped to reduce Magdeburg on 17 April.
 As the 30th was capturing Braunschweig, elements of the Division also liberated Weferlingen, a sub-camp of Buchenwald.
 Approximately 2,500 prisoners were freed through the efforts of the 30th.
 The Russians were contacted at Grunewald on the Elbe River.
 The end of World War II in Europe came soon afterwards and, after a short occupation period, the 30th Division began its return to the United States, arriving on 19 August 1945.
-The surrender of Japan followed soon, which brought the war to an end, and the division was subsequently deactivated on 25 November 1945.
+The surrender of Japan followed soon, which brought the war to an end, and the division was subsequently inactivated on 25 November 1945 at Fort Jackson, South Carolina.
 By its disbandment, It had spent a cumulative 282 days in combat and had participated in the campaigns and battles of Normandy, Northern France, Rhineland, Ardennes-Alsace and Central Europe.